 Yes forex trading is legal in Germany.
 You are free to choose whatever broker you want.
 We recommend to read our guide on best forex brokers in Germany.

 Q: How can I buy US Stocks in Germany ?

-Q: What is the difference between CFD and Real Stocks ?
+Q: What is the difference between CFDs and Real Stocks ?

 When you buy real shares you buy them under your name.
 When you buy CFD you buy only derivative but you dont own a stock of a company.
 You only enter into a contract relationship with your broker.
 You have no voting rights, no dividend.
 With CFD you only speculate on the price movements.

 Table of Contents